ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 ### Rules and breaking them

 The headline treatments of oh shit banners are an example of <strong>intentionally breaking the rules</strong> a designed system establishes for itself.
-It all but forces the attention of the reader.
+It intentionally forces the attention of the reader.

 Someone walking by a newsstand can’t help but notice an oh shit banner because of its visual prominence.
 Regular subscribers will also take notice, in that there is a purposeful breaking of the rules they have subconsciously become literate in, and used to.